ProtoconNet/mitum-py-util/README.md

 'mitum-currency' supports various kinds of operations, but 'mitum-py-util' will provide these frequently used operations.

+In addition, 'mitum-py-util' provides three operations of 'mitum-data-blocksign',

+* 'Create-Documents' creates an document with filehash.
+* 'Sign-Documents' signs the document.
+* 'Transfer-Documents' transfers documents from the account to another account.

 ### Prerequisite

-Before generating new operation, you should check below,
+Before generating new operation, you should check below for 'mitum-currency',

 * 'private key' of source account to generate signatures (a.k.a signing key)
 * 'public address' of source account
 * 'public key' of target account
 * 'network id'

+Additionally, you should check below for 'mitum-data-blocksign',

+* 'filehash' for Create-Documents
+* 'owner' and 'documentid' for Sign-Documents and Transfer-Documents

 Note that the package name of 'mitum-py-util' is 'mitumc' for python codes.